jjmcoconut/amethst/content/Operating System.md

-Lecture notes from Operating System & Experiment taught by Insik Shin - KAIST
+Lecture notes from Operating System & Lab taught by Insik Shin - KAIST
-### Introduction - 26 Feb 24
+### Introduction

 - Computer science is abstraction(making things simple)
 - First design and then code